Welcome to Gurla Mandata

 - But wind here sometimes seems very violent enough to destroy our tents.

-- Therefore, after climbing these palaces we reach camp 3.
+- After climbing these palaces we reach camp 3.,

 - Lhotse wall by using fixed rope and with prior acclimatization it leads us to camp 4.

 - Also, on the way we have to ascend the steep allow bands (lose, down -slopping and rotten limestone).